Easy Shami Kebabs

 Shami Kebabs recipe

-Tip To Make Even Sized Kebabs have a little hack that i use to make kebabs which makes the process quicker and results in even sized shami kebabs.
+I use a little hack to shape the kebabs which makes the process quicker and results in even sized shami kebabs.

 Watch How to Make Shami Kebabs